 (c) Keep all loan accounts in good standing, provide timely documentation as needed, including payment verification, service verification, change of research, change of institution, etc. Failure to provide such documentation may result in early termination, and the individual may be subject to statutory financial penalties; and

 (d) Satisfy all of the other terms and conditions of the LRP and the LRP Contract (e.g., Obligations of the Participant).
 Failure to adhere to the terms and conditions of the LRP contract may result in early termination, and the individual may be subject to statutory financial penalties.

-An individual may apply for a competitive extension contract for at least a one-year period if the individual is engaged in qualifying research and satisfies the eligibility requirements specified under §§ 68.3 and 68.4 of this part for the extension period and has remaining repayable debt as established by the Secretary.
+An individual may apply for a competitive extension contract for at least a one-year period if the individual is engaged in qualifying research and satisfies the eligibility requirements specified under § 68.3 and § 68.4 for the extension period and has remaining repayable debt as established by the Secretary.

 Program participants who breach their Loan Repayment Program Contracts will be subject to the applicable monetary payment provisions set forth at section 338E of the Act (42 U.S.C.
 254o).
 Payment of any amount owed under section 338E of the Act shall be made within one year of the date the participant breached his or her Loan Repayment Program Contract, unless the NIH specifically authorizes a longer period.
 Terminations will not be considered a breach of contract in cases where such terminations are beyond the control of the participant as follows:

 (a) Terminations for convenience of the Government will not be considered a breach of contract and monetary damages will not be assessed.